-- Overlay background color (a background below popups which overlays the site content when they appear)
+- Overlay background color (a background below popups that overlays the site content when they appear)

-- Buttons and inputs border radius (in pixels, if you would like to have them rounded)
+- Buttons and inputs border-radius (in pixels, if you wish to have them rounded)

-You will find a short explanation beside each style setting, so you would know what element does it change.
+You will find a short explanation beside each style setting explaining which element it will change.

-Here you can define any CSS rules that you want to be applied on the pages that have wpDataTables.
-For example hiding the search block, pagination, etc.
+With this setting, you can define any CSS rules you applied to the pages that have wpDataTables.
+For example, hiding the search block, pagination, etc.